nnance/tetris-react-typescript/README.md

 # tetris-react-typescript

-Simple Atari Tetris game implemented with the Canvas API in React and TypeScript.
+Simple Nintendo Tetris game implemented with the Canvas API in React and TypeScript.

 ## Further Exploration